run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/authentication/oauth2-authentication-using-keycloack.md

 - This tab allows the mapping of information contained in the Oauth2 tokens. <br /> On this screen there are two columns, one with the name of the existing fields in the user registration and another with their respective names on Oauth2 tokens;
 - The information that can be mapped are: ID number, Telephone and Birth Date;

-10. The return URL to CITSmart must be configured through the chosen external authentication platform.
+10. The return URL to 4biz must be configured through the chosen external authentication platform.